Watch the first part of a new State Bar video series, the "Lawyer Assistance Program Experience."

-Our counselors can offer a free assessment of your situation and help you get the help you need, whether it’s for a mental health issue, substance abuse, a medical condition or just financial planning.
+Our counselors can offer a free assessment of your situation and help you get the help you need, whether it’s for a mental health issue, substance abuse or a medical condition.
 (There are some fees if you join a group or need additional services.)

 If you represent an organization or agency, the Lawyer Assistance Program also offers free Continuing Legal Education presentations covering substance abuse, depression, stress and Lawyer Assistance Program services.